tj-wells/coti-docker-method/README.md

 # Coti Node Docker Installation Method

-Purpose: Provide an easy method to install, upgrade and maintain Coti nodes, using Docker containers.
+Purpose: Provide an easy method to install, upgrade and maintain Coti nodes.

 This method also provides:
 - Automatic SSL certification and renewal